 - Your valuation will only be valid for three months from the date of the report.
 If you have not completed buying the share by this time, you will have to get an updated valuation.
 We cannot extend your original valuation under any circumstances

-- Delays in completing the purchase are normally due to problems arranging the finance or gathering legal documents – three months is plenty of time but make sure you send us the valuation and Staircasing Application Form straight away
+- Delays in completing the purchase are normally due to problems arranging the finance or gathering legal documents – three months is usually plenty of time

 - If you need to amend the share that you have initially told us you want to buy, and we have already instructed our solicitors, this will cause a delay that may result in you having to update your valuation.
 It will take us up to 5 working days to process this request to change the share that you will be buying and provide the updated memorandum and the new instruction to our solicitor.

 You don’t need our permission to decorate or make simple repairs, but you will for anything more significant.

 If you want to make changes to your home, please check your lease first.
 The following changes will always need our permission:

 - Structural work